advanced-computer-lab/MightyDucks/README 2.md

 <br>

 # What is MightyDucks Airlines?
-	- MightyDucks Airlines a company that owns and operates many airplanes which are used for carrying passengers <br>
-and goods to different places.
-Our Airline system provides flexibility in booking the desired trips, as well as, cancelling and changing the trips.
+	- MightyDucks Airlines a company that owns and operates many airplanes which are used for carrying passengers and goods to different places.
+Our Airline system provides flexibility in booking the desired trips, as well as, cancelling and changing the trips with a full refund system.

 <br>